chaoszcat/keyaffinity/README.md

 * Control - W (and theoretically Cmd - W) causes Watch/Unwatch to trigger if next tab is a user page
 * Popup box links unreadable in FA Light theme
 * **Firefox**: End-of-gallery detection not working (found by Mozilla Reviewer)
+* Jumping to submission after clicking on a new comment notification. (workaround: disable submission jump in options)

 ###Special Thanks